My Approach to Helping

 On the Fence About Going to Therapy?

 Dr. Arthur offers a free phone or text consultation and he encourages anyone who has questions about therapy or himself to reach out and ask.
-There is no obligation to start therapy and it's a wonderful way of getting questions answer.
+There is no obligation to start therapy and it's a wonderful way of getting questions answered.
 Since a consultation is not a formal establishment of the doctor-patient relationship, no official records are kept.
 It's simply a way to get to know Dr. Arthur and his personality and style of therapy.

 Had a Negative Therapy Experience?